nikithagh/html1/README.md

 <html>
 <head>
-  this is sample html place
+  this is sample html place//codetesting
 </head>
 </html>